NLSanyu/NLSanyu/README.md

 A bit of info about my work:
 - My current work involves building, maintaining and automating data pipelines for data and AI projects
-- I’m looking to collaborate on open source projects that use Data Science or AI
+- I’m looking to collaborate on open source projects related to Data and AI